Boone Hall Plantation History: Intriguing and Incredible

 Boone Hall is said to have been the inspiration that inspired the entrance to Ashley Wilke’s Twelve Oak plantation in “Gone with the Wind.”

-If you want to a see a beautiful Southern mansion but you live in Virginia, check out historic Long Branch Plantation.
+If you want to a see a Southern mansion that looks a lot like Boone Hall Plantation, check out historic Long Branch Plantation in Virignia.

 Boone Hall Plantation